-In October 2002, the Catholic Church in Australia paid a senior barrister, Mr Alex Southwell QC, to examne an allegation that, about forty years earlier, a trainee priest named George had sexually abused a twelve-year-old altar boy at a holiday camp for young boys in tents on Phillip Island, south-east of Melbourne.
-According to Mr Southwell's report, the former altar boy (referred to in this article as "C", for Complainant) has alleged that, on several occasions, the trainee priest George thrust his hand down the inside of C's pants and got "a good handful" of the boy's penis and testicles; and C also alleged that, on other occasions, George tried to guide C's hand into the front of George's pants.
-In the year 2000, when C was aged 50, he discovered (from television news footage) that the trainee priest George had risen to become the archbishop of Melbourne.
-C was shocked — "he did not think it right that someone who had behaved indecently towards children should lead the church," the Southwell report says.
-So, beginning in 2000, C wanted to alert the church authorities.
-C emphasised that he was not seeking compensation; he merely wanted the church authorities to note the alleged incidents.
-Mr Southwell confirmed that George Pell was indeed present at the altar boys' camp.
-During Mr Southwell's inquiry, George Pell contested the sexual-abuse allegation.
-After the inquiry, Mr Southwell's official report stated that C "appeared to speak honestly from an actual recollection".
+Australia's Catholic Church hierarchy received a complaint in 2002 that a trainee priest (George Pell) had sexually abused a twelve-year-old altar boy (named Phil) in 1961-62 at a holiday camp for boys on Phillip Island, south-east of Melbourne.
+According to a church document, Phil has alleged that, on several occasions, the trainee priest George (then about 20) thrust his hand down the inside of Phil's pants and got "a good handful" of the boy's penis and testicles; and, on other occasions, George allegedly tried to guide the boy's hand into the front of George Pell's pants.
+By the year 2000, when Phil was aged 50, he realised (from television news footage) that the trainee priest George had risen to become an Archbishop.
+Phil was shocked — "he did not think it right that someone who had behaved indecently towards children should lead the church," the church document says.
+So, beginning in 2000, Phil tried to alert the church authorities.
+Phil emphasised that he was not seeking compensation and was not reporting the matter to the police; he was concerned about the safety of children in the church's care; and he merely wanted the church authorities to be aware of the issue.
+In 2002, the hierarchy paid a senior barrister, Mr Alex Southwell QC, to examine (and report on) Phil's complaint.
+Archbishop George Pell (who was indeed at the altar boys' camp) denied committing any abuse.
+Mr Southwell's report concluded that the former altar boy "appeared to speak honestly from an actual recollection".
+Mr Southwell said he was not persuaded that the former altar boy was a liar as alleged by Pell.

-The report says that, each January in the early 1960s, this camp on Phillip Island was attended by more than 40 boys from the Braybrook parish.
+The report says that, each January in the early 1960s, this camp on Phillip Island was attended by more than 40 boys from Melbourne's Braybrook parish.
 [This parish, nowadays known as the Maidstone-Braybrook parish, was in a low socio-economic area in Melbourne's west.]
-In the early 1960s, George Pell (then aged about 20) was among a group of trainee priests from the church's Corpus Christi seminary in Melbourne who attended the camp each year to spend time with the boys.
+In the early 1960s, George Pell (then aged about 20) was among a group of trainee priests from the church's Melbourne seminary who attended the camp each year to spend time with the boys.

-Here is Mr Southwell's summary of the allegations by C:
+Here is Mr Southwell's summary of the allegations by the former altar boy:

 'At the camp, during some form of activity in a tent (such as pillow fighting or wrestling), the respondent [George], while facing the complainant, put his hand down the inside of the complainant's pants and got "a good handful" of his penis and testicles.
 There were other altar boys in the tent at the time, who were participating in the other playful activities.
 The complainant was shocked, since before that incident he had regarded the respondent as "a fun person, a gentle person, a kind person, he was a terrific bloke".
 On each of the few occasions this occurred, the complainant pulled the respondent's hand away.